-I thought that Louis H. Sulllivan had designed three houses during his post-1900 career—the years following dissolution of his partnership with Dankmar Adler; the period when his chemical dependency had interrupted an otherwise brilliant and uniquely American design process—two of which were built; another was merely projected.
+I thought that Louis H. Sullivan had designed three houses during his post-1900 career—the years following dissolution of his partnership with Dankmar Adler; the period when his chemical dependency had interrupted an otherwise brilliant and uniquely American design process—two of which were built; another was merely projected.
 It turns out there were six other projects worth looking at during about the same years.
-As evidence for an imaginary house in the style of Sullivan, they form part of the analytical matrix.
+As evidence for an imaginary library in the style of Sullivan, they form part of the analytical matrix.

 The house for Harold and Josephine Crane Bradley was the product of interesting circumstances.
 Harold C. Bradley was a professor of biochemistry at the University of Wisconsin.
 And one would think this plan would have been far beyond a professor’s salary.
 Mrs Bradley, however, was the former Mary Josephine Crane, daughter of Chicago industrialist Charles Crane.
 It is likely that Sullivan received the commission as one of several for Crane and his business interests.
 Another factor was the fact that Mrs Bradley was deaf, requiring an open design so that she could supervise their child.
 This cruciform plan proved either too large or inadequate for the family’s needs, so a second smaller design was crafted by Sullivan with the help of George Elmslie, his chief draughtsman for many years and someone fully capable of producing ornament in Sullivan’s florid style.
 [One wonders how much of Sullivan’s late ornament was actually drawn by Elmslie.]